June5, 2017

 And after a quick tour around my local Target, I can say that the pineapple is still very trendy.
 Not turn-your-house-into-a-pineapple trendy, but close.

-So in honor of trends old and new, and to say a big welcome to the fabric.com Summer Block Party, let’s have some Candied Pineapple.
+So in honor of trends old and new, and to say a big welcome to everyone, let’s have some Candied Pineapple.

 When I went looking for fabric for my Candied Pineapple, I knew I need to keep track of four things: